 1. What Is the Reserve Component?
 What Is Its Purpose?
 1

 2. What Are the Different Categories of Reservists?
 1

-The Ready Reserve
+The Ready Reserve 1

-The Selected Reserve 1
+The Selected Reserve.

 The Individual Ready Reserve

 The Inactive National Guard

 The Standby Reserve

-The Retired Reserve
+The Retired Reserve.
 3. How Many People Are in the Reserve Component?

 3

 4. What Does "Full-time Support" Mean?
-What Are the Different Categories of Full-time
+What Are the Different Categories of Full-time 1

 Support for the Reserve Components?
-4

-Active Guard and Reserve
+Active Guard and Reserve.

-Military Technicians 5
+Military Technicians

-Non-Dual Status Technicians

-Active Component
+Active Component.

 Civilians

 5. What Is the Difference Between the Reserves and the National Guard ?
+6

 6. How Has the Role of the Reserve Components Changed in Recent Years?
 7

 7. How Does the Posse Comitatus Act Affect Use of the Reserve Components to Handle

 Domestic Emergencies?
 9

 8. What Type of Pay and Benefits Do Reservists Receive for Reserve Duty?
-1 0

-Pay1
+10

+Pay

-Special and Incentive Pays1 1
+Special and Incentive Pays 11

-Allowances1
+Allowances

-Medical Care1
+Medical Care

 Dental Care

-Life Insurance

-Commissary and Exchange Privileges
+Life Insurance Commissary and Exchange Privileges

 Retirement

 9. How Are Reservists Called to Active Duty by the Federal Government?
-1

 Full Mobilization

 Partial Mobilization

 Presidential Reserve Call-up (PRC)

-Combatant Command Support Activation

-Disaster Response Activation

-/
+Reserve Emergency Call-up

+Reserve Preplanned Call-up

+Recall of Retired Reservists 18

-10. What Type of Pay, Benefits, and Legal Protections Are Provided to Reservists Mobilized for Operations Noble Eagle, Enduring Freedom, Freedom's Sentinel, and
+10. What Type of Pay, Benefits, and Legal Protections Are Provided to Reservists

-Inherent Resolve?
-7
+Mobilized for Operations Enduring Freedom and Inherent Resolve?

 11. Are There Other Ways in Which Members of the National Guard Can Be Activated?

-0
+19

-12. What Type of Legal Protections Do Reservists Have When They Are Serving on Active Duty?
-What Reemployment Rights Do Reservists Have after Being Released
+12. What Type of Legal Protections Do Reservists Have When They Are Serving on

+Active Duty?
+What Reemployment Rights Do Reservists Have after Being Released 2.1

 from Active Duty?
-9

--
+21

-13. How Has Congress Changed Pay and Benefits for Reserve Component Personnel Since the September 11th Attacks?
-22 Premium-Based Access to TRICARE for Non-activated Reservists and their Families 22 New Educational Benefit for Activated Reservists 22 Reserve Educational Assistance Program 23 Post-9/11 Veterans Educational Assistance Act 23 Financial Losses for Some Mobilized Reservists 25 Income Replacement for Certain Reserve Component Personnel 26 Differential Pay for Mobilized Federal Employees 27 Reducing the Age at Which Certain Reservists Can Draw Retired Pay 27
+13. How Has Congress Changed Pay and Benefits for Reserve Component Personnel Since the September 11 Attacks?
+22

+Premium-Based Access to TRICARE for Non-activated Reservists and their Families

+Educational Benefit for Activated Reservists 24 Post-9/11 Veterans Educational Assistance Act.
+25 Financial Losses for Some Mobilized Reservists 27 Income Replacement for Certain Reserve Component Personnel Differential Pay for Mobilized Federal Employees 28 Reducing the Age at Which Certain Reservists Can Draw Retired Pay Tables Table 1.
-Tables

-Table 1.
 Personnel Strength of the Ready Reserve 3 Table 2.
-Reserve Component Full-Time Support Personnel 5

-Contacts
+Full-Time Support to the Reserve Components Contacts Author Information 31